osmandapp/web/main/docs/user/navigation/guidance/voice-navigation.md

     Suitable for road cycling, the complex pattern uses beeps of different lengths and pitches to inform you about upcoming turns.

     A low beep means left turn, while a high beep means right.
-A series of middle pitched beeps represents the turn to take on a roundabout (traffic circle).
+A series of middle pitched beeps represents the exit to take on a roundabout (traffic circle).
 All three pitches in sequence represents a U-turn.
 In all these cases short beeps mean prepare to do something, while long beeps mean do something now.

 ## Text Notifications